joylarkin/AI-Coding-Landscape/README.md

 Noteworthy releases, some entries may be updated model versions or model families.

 ### December 2025
+- [GPT‑5.2 Thinking](https://openai.com/index/introducing-gpt-5-2/) - OpenAI, sets a new state of the art of 55.6% on SWE-Bench Pro, a rigorous evaluation of real-world software engineering.
+This model can more reliably debug production code, implement feature requests, refactor large codebases, and ship fixes end-to-end with less manual intervention
+- [Devstral 2](https://mistral.ai/news/devstral-2-vibe-cli) - Mistral AI, our next-generation coding model family available in two sizes: Devstral 2 (123B) and Devstral Small 2 (24B).
+Devstral sets the open state-of-the-art for code agents.
+Devstral 2 ships under a modified MIT license, while Devstral Small 2 uses Apache 2.0.
+Both are open-source and permissively licensed to accelerate distributed intelligence
 - [rnj-1-instruct](https://huggingface.co/EssentialAI/rnj-1-instruct) - Essential AI, trained from scratch and optimized for code and STEM with capabilities on par with SOTA open-weight models, performs well across a range of programming languages and boasts strong agentic capabilities (e.g., inside agentic frameworks like mini-SWE-agent), while also excelling at tool-calling

 ### November 2025